How Much Do Faceless YouTube Channels Actually Make in 2026?

 What actually correlates with earning more

 - Niche choice.
 The same view count in finance can earn several times more than in general entertainment.
+Pick the economy you operate in before you start - the niche rankings break this down.

 - Watch time, not just views.
 Longer average view duration is the strongest lever on both algorithmic reach and ad revenue.